Nnevalti/Nnevalti/README.md

    of my program and identify any issues.\n";

   cout << "A little known fact about me is that I love working with legacy code.
-   There's just something about wading through thousands of lines of poorly documented, spaghetti code that really gets me going.\n";
+   There's just something about navigating through thousands of lines of poorly documented, spaghetti code that really gets me going.\n";

   return 0;